-Kathleen Arntsen, President/CEO of Lupus and Allied Diseases Association, Inc. (formerly Lupus Foundation of Mid & NNY) presents a generous donation of over $20,000 to Lupus Research Institute Board Co-Chairs Jack Lavery (left) and Robert Ravitz (right) along with Robert’s daughter Annie.
-As a member of the LRI National Coalition, the Lupus and Allied Diseases Association has contributed over $270,000 to advance the innovative work of the Lupus Research Institute.
+Kathleen Arntsen, President/CEO of Lupus and Allied Diseases Association, Inc. (formerly Lupus Foundation of Mid & NNY) presents a generous donation of over $10,000 to Lupus Research Institute Board Co-Chair Robert Ravitz (right).
+As a member of the LRI National Coalition, the Lupus and Allied Diseases Association has contributed over $281,000 to advance the innovative work of the Lupus Research Institute.

 Thank you so much Kathleen and all your supporters!

 (716) 835-7161 or (800) 300-4198

 Caring for people with lupus and their families in central, northeastern and western New York.

 Lupus Foundation of New England

 (508) 872-5200 or (877) NO-LUPUS